Somerset gives green light to Recycle More

 Decisions are still being made and, assuming approval, there is a lot of work to be done.
-We will not see any changes to kerbside collections until autumn 2017 at least.
-Everyone will be notified well in advance before changes happen.
+We will not see any changes to kerbside collections for months and everyone will be notified well in advance before changes happen.

 • Will it affect people in flats?

 Frequency of communal collection facilities will not change, so if you share a bin store your bins will be emptied just the same as before.
 We are, however, going to make sure that every bin store that has space will have the opportunity to recycle more as well, by adding cardboard and plastic bottles to the materials you can recycle.

 • How often will garden waste be collected?

 Apart from some collection day changes, Garden waste collection services will not change and continue fortnightly (except when suspended in the weeks after Christmas).

 • Will you let me know before anything changes?

 Yes.
 We will all get a letter to let us know when Recycle More is coming our way.
 We will also have roadshows in local areas

 • Should I start saving up these new materials now?

 Not yet, but do start thinking about how much in the way of plastic pots, tubs and trays you are putting in your bin and the difference it will make if you are able to recycle them every week.